 HESAA issues tax-exempt private activity bonds, backed by the revenue from NJCLASS loan repayments, to raise funds to provide NJCLASS loans to New Jersey families.
-HESAA offers the lowest-possible finance charges to borrowers by setting the NJCLASS loan interest rates at the cost of capital from the bonds plus program costs.
+HESAA offers the lowest-possible finance charges to borrowers by setting the NJCLASS loan interest rates at the cost of capital from these student loan revenue bonds plus program costs.